Techtesh/AWS-CLF-C01-test/Questions.md

 ### Compared with costs in traditional and virtualized data centers, AWS has:

 - [ ] Greater variable costs and greater upfront costs.
-- [ ] Fixed usage costs and lower upfront costs.
+- [ ] Fixed usage costs and lower upfront costs. #m?
 - [ ] Lower variable costs and greater upfront costs.
-- [ ] Lower variable costs and lower upfront costs.
+- [y] Lower variable costs and lower upfront costs.

 **[⬆ Back to Top](#table-of-contents)**